 Search

-‘I tested 6 different running gels — this is the one I’m going to use on my half marathon’
+‘I tested the bestselling energy gels — this is the one I’m going to use on my marathon’

 We earn a commission for products purchased through some links in this article

-Whether you’re training for a marathon, hitting the trails or simply aiming to boost your endurance on a casual run, finding the right fuel is key.
+Whether you’re marathon training, hitting the trails or simply aiming to boost endurance on a casual run, finding the right fuel is key.

 Running gels have become a staple for many runners, helping to maintain energy levels and fend off dreaded fatigue.